 After studying Psychology at Oxford Brookes University, Mark Mitchell attended the New York Film Academy and spent five years working as an offline film editor whilst also gaining experience in his father’s business before joining Paul Mitchell Ltd full-time in 2007.

-Learning from his father and immersing himself in all aspects of the job, he has also taken on the marketing and now runs the firm alongside Paul and Mary.
+Learning from his father and immersing himself in all aspects of the job, he now runs the firm alongside Paul and Mary.

 In 2009, he set up Mark Mitchell Paintings & Drawings selling 19th to 21st century British and Continental pictures.
 He runs this division of Paul Mitchell Ltd in conjunction with the day-to-day work of meeting clients, appraising their current frames, identifying and suggesting suitable frames and liaising with the company's team of craftsmen.